repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Web_Scraping/Case_Study_Gnod_Song_Recommender.md

 "Gnod" is a small company, and its only revenue stream so far are Ads in the site.
 In the future, they would like to explore partnership options with music apps (such as _Deezer_, _Soundcloud_ or even _Apple Music_ and _Spotify_).
 However, for that to be possible, they need to expand and improve their recommendations.

-That's precisely where you come.
+That's precisely where you come in.
 They have hired you as a Data Analyst, and they expect you to bring a mix of technical expertise and business mindset to the table.

 Jane, CTO of Gnod, has sent you an email assigning you with your first task.